Metric Tons (Tonnes) to Pounds Converter

 How to Convert Metric Tons to Pounds

-To convert a metric ton measurement to a pound measurement, multiply the weight by the conversion ratio.
+To convert a measurement in metric tons to a measurement in pounds, multiply the weight by the following conversion ratio: 2,204.622622 pounds/metric ton.

 Since one metric ton is equal to 2,204.622622 pounds, you can use this simple formula to convert: